awsdocs/amazon-ec2-user-guide-windows/doc_source/ports-and-protocols.md

 # Ports and Protocols for Windows Amazon Machine Images \(AMIs\)<a name="ports-and-protocols"></a>

-The following tables list the ports, protocols, and directions by workload for Windows Amazon machine images\.
+The following tables list the ports, protocols, and directions by workload for Windows Amazon Machine Images\.

 **Topics**
 + [AllJoyn Router](#alljoyntcpin-ports)